evanjarena/Fisher21cm/README.md

 `fisher_analysis.py` - Computes the covariance matrix and creates triangle plots of 2D marginalized error ellipses and 1D marginalized Gaussians.
 Can combine Fisher matrices to compare experiments.

-`fisherS4_pickler.py` Takes the CMBS4 Fisher matrix given in 'fisherS4.txt' and pickeles it.
+`fisherS4_pickler.py` Takes the CMBS4 Fisher matrix given in 'fisherS4.txt' and creates the pickle file 'fisherS4_matrix.p'.
 This is used in fisher_analysis.py.

 ## Requirements
 - numpy